spacetelescope/stenv/docs/source/pipeline_releases.rst

 https://github.com/astroconda/astroconda-releases/tree/master/caldp

 .. warning::
     The repository is located within the Astroconda GitHub organization for legacy reasons.
-Astroconda was sunset on **February 1st, 2023**.
+    Astroconda is no longer supported as of **February 1st, 2023**.

 .. code-block:: sh